Maddin-M/MultiTime/README.md

 Usage
 ---

-`/time set {0-24000/day/noon/night/midnight} {world/all}`
+`/time set {ticks/day/noon/night/midnight} {world/all}`
+`/time add {ticks} {world/all}`
 `/time get {world/all}`
 `/time lock {world/all}`
 `/time unlock {world/all}`

-The world parameter is always optional and defaults to the world the player is currently in.
+- The world parameter is always optional and defaults to the world the player is currently in.
+- You can subtract time by using `/time add` with a negative number
+- Locked worlds will still be affected by `/time set` or `/time add`

 Permissions
 ---

-`multitime.admin`
+`multitime.admin` for all commands (default for ops)